GreenAntTech/JSphere/README.md

 # JSphere
 JSphere is a lightweight and versatile web application server for Deno.

-JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architectures.
+JSphere's application package architecture allows for the development of highly composable and scalable applications.

 JSphere's element.js is a lightweight JavaScript library for building composable and easily navigable web interfaces.
 Web interfaces built using element.js can be rendered at the client or at the server allowing you flexible hydration options at the client.